awsdocs/amazon-sagemaker-developer-guide/doc_source/xgboost-72.md

   ```

 **To differentiate the importance of labelled data points use Instance Weight Supports**
-+ Amazon SageMaker XGBoost allows customers to differentiate the importance of labelled data points by assigning each instance a weight value\.
++ SageMaker XGBoost allows customers to differentiate the importance of labelled data points by assigning each instance a weight value\.
 For *text/libsvm* input, customers can assign weight values to data instances by attaching them after the labels\.
 For example, `label:weight idx_0:val_0 idx_1:val_1...`\.
 For *text/csv* input, customers need to turn on the `csv_weights` flag in the parameters and attach weight values in the column after labels\.
 For example: `label,weight,val_0,val_1,...`\)\.

 ## EC2 Instance Recommendation for the XGBoost Release 0\.72<a name="xgboost-72-Instance"></a>

-Amazon SageMaker XGBoost currently only trains using CPUs\.
+SageMaker XGBoost currently only trains using CPUs\.
 It is a memory\-bound \(as opposed to compute\-bound\) algorithm\.
 So, a general\-purpose compute instance \(for example, M4\) is a better choice than a compute\-optimized instance \(for example, C4\)\.
 Further, we recommend that you have enough total memory in selected instances to hold the training data\.
 Although it supports the use of disk space to handle data that does not fit into main memory \(the out\-of\-core feature available with the libsvm input mode\), writing cache files onto disk slows the algorithm processing time\.

 ## XGBoost Release 0\.72 Sample Notebooks<a name="xgboost-72-sample-notebooks"></a>

-For a sample notebook that shows how to use the latest version of Amazon SageMaker XGBoost as a built\-in algorithm to train and host a regression model, see [Regression with Amazon SageMaker XGBoost algorithm](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/introduction_to_amazon_algorithms/xgboost_abalone/xgboost_abalone.ipynb)\.
+For a sample notebook that shows how to use the latest version of SageMaker XGBoost as a built\-in algorithm to train and host a regression model, see [Regression with Amazon SageMaker XGBoost algorithm](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/introduction_to_amazon_algorithms/xgboost_abalone/xgboost_abalone.ipynb)\.
 To use the 0\.72 version of XGBoost, you need to change the version in the sample code to 0\.72\.
-For instructions how to create and access Jupyter notebook instances that you can use to run the example in Amazon SageMaker, see [Use Amazon SageMaker Notebook Instances](nbi.md)\.
-Once you have created a notebook instance and opened it, select the **SageMaker Examples** tab to see a list of all the Amazon SageMaker samples\.
+For instructions how to create and access Jupyter notebook instances that you can use to run the example in SageMaker, see [Use Amazon SageMaker Notebook Instances](nbi.md)\.
+Once you have created a notebook instance and opened it, select the **SageMaker Examples** tab to see a list of all the SageMaker samples\.
 The topic modeling example notebooks using the XGBoost algorithms are located in the **Introduction to Amazon algorithms** section\.
 To open a notebook, click on its **Use** tab and select **Create copy**\.

 ## XGBoost Release 0\.72 Hyperparameters<a name="xgboost-72-hyperparameters"></a>

 The following table contains the hyperparameters for the XGBoost algorithm\.
 These are parameters that are set by users to facilitate the estimation of model parameters from data\.
 The required hyperparameters that must be set are listed first, in alphabetical order\.
 The optional hyperparameters that can be set are listed next, also in alphabetical order\.
-The Amazon SageMaker XGBoost algorithm is an implementation of the open\-source XGBoost package\.
-Currently Amazon SageMaker supports version 0\.72\.
+The SageMaker XGBoost algorithm is an implementation of the open\-source XGBoost package\.
+Currently SageMaker supports version 0\.72\.
 For more detail about hyperparameter configuration for this version of XGBoost, see [ XGBoost Parameters](https://xgboost.readthedocs.io/en/release_0.72/parameter.html)\.

 | Parameter Name | Description |